 RFE deadlines during COVID-19

-Generally, the timeline to respond a RFE is 30 to 90 days; the specific timeline is indicated in the RFE letter.
+Generally, the timeline to respond a RFE is 30 to 87 days from the issuance date of the RFE; the specific deadline is indicated in the RFE letter.

 During these strange times amidst the coronavirus pandemic, the USCIS has put some flexible measures in place.
-Specifically, the USCIS states that if you receive an RFE dated between March 1 and September 11, 2020, you have an extra 60 calendar days after the response date set forth in the RFE in which to comply.
+Specifically, the USCIS states that if you receive an RFE dated between March 1, 2020 and March 23, 2023 (inclusive), you have an extra 60 calendar days after the response date set forth in the RFE in which to comply.
 The USCIS will not make a decision on your case during those extra 60 days.

 NOID vs. RFE

 If you had to choose between getting a NOID letter or an RFE letter, most adept immigration lawyers would tell you to pick the request for evidence.
-A NOID is a notice of intent to deny.
+A NOID is a notice of intent to deny issued by USCIS.

 Therefore, a NOID brings an applicant a lot closer to the denial of their petition than an RFE.
 Hence, it is much more serious.
 A request for evidence merely expresses the need for you to provide further supporting documents to bolster your application.
 Nevertheless, failure to respond an RFE will also result a denial to your application by the USCIS.